fregogui/CineNet/README.md

   </tr>
 </table>

+You can watch a video presenting this project and its feature or read the text below.
+[Video Description](https://www.youtube.com/watch?v=furStaGw6vQ&feature=youtu.be)
 The data was taken from [api.themoviedb.org](https://www.themoviedb.org/) and we have coded a node.js script to get the data we want from this API.
 See the [script](https://github.com/fregogui/CineNet/blob/master/collect-data/collectData.js)

 ## Installation